-Some time later, Mary joins the superhero team, the Superbuddies, after her brother turned down an invitation from L-Ron to join a new super team.
+Some time later, Mary joins the superhero team known as the Superbuddies after her brother turned down an invitation from L-Ron to join their group of distinguished do-gooders.
 Despite what the wisdom of Solomon told her, and her invulnerability to boot, she believed she would get radiation poisoning from Captain Atom.
 As a result, Mary avoided Atom as much as possible.
-The Superbuddies touted themselves as the "Heroes for the Common Man," and were often subject to the ire of the neighbourhood residents around them.
-The group faced numerous threats, some serious some less so, such as the "E Street Bloodsuckers," a super-powered gang that lived a thug life, but spoke and otherwise acted like highly educated thespians, and Roulette, the illegitimate daughter of Terry Sloane.
-In the case of Roulette, she kidnapped the most powerful members of the Superbuddies, and forced them to become gladiators in her intergalactic arena, a place where criminals and aliens placed bets on who would win each battle.
+The Superbuddies touted themselves as "Heroes for the Common Man," and were often subject to the ire of the neighbourhood residents around them.
+The group faced numerous threats, some serious and some less so, such as the "E Street Bloodsuckers," a super-powered gang that lived a thug life, but spoke and otherwise acted like highly educated thespians, and Roulette, the illegitimate daughter of Terry Sloane.
+In the case of Roulette, she kidnapped the most powerful members of the Superbuddies and forced them to become gladiators in her intergalactic arena, a place where criminals and aliens placed bets on who would win each battle.
 Mary was forced to battle Captain Atom after being hypnotized by Roulette.
-Mary inadvertently ruptured the skin of Captain Atom and almost killed fire before she came to her senses.
+Mary inadvertently ruptured the skin of Captain Atom, and almost killed Fire before she came to her senses.
 Ironically, Captain Atom is now leaking radiation, serving to be a radioactive danger to Mary for the first time by her own hand.
-Blue Beetle and Booster Gold rush Atom to a hospital while the alien overlord Manga Khan arrives at Earth to reclaim L-Ron.
-Khan offers to give Max Lord the canine Green Lantern Gnort in exchange, but Lord refuses.
-After Booster accidentally damages Khan's sentries, the alien declares war on earth.
-The Superbuddies are unable to defeat the overlord until the real Justice League arrives and saves the day.
+Blue Beetle and Booster Gold rush Atom to a hospital while the alien overlord Manga Khan arrives on Earth to reclaim L-Ron.
+Khan offers to give Max Lord the canine Green Lantern known as Gnort in exchange, but Lord refuses.
+After Booster accidentally damages Khan's sentries, the alien declares war on Earth.
+The Superbuddies are unable to defeat the overlord, until the real Justice League arrives and saves the day.